RTEMS/rtems/cpukit/libfs/README.md

    files, directories, device nodes and mount points.
 It can also be configured to be the miniIMFS.

-- TFTP and FTP filesystem are part of the libnetworking library.
+- TFTP and FTP filesystem require networking support.

 - DEVFS or Device File system